 We host and sponsor several awareness events throughout the year.
-On the first Sunday in May, we organize an annual joint-fundraiser with Homeless Services of Aroostook called Safe Homes Aroostook.
-In February, we work with schools and youth groups in Aroostook County to organize events and presentations for Teen Dating Violence Awareness & Prevention Month.
+We organize a joint fundraiser with Homeless Services of Aroostook, Safe Homes Aroostook in May.
+In February, we work with schools and youth groups to organize events and presentations for Teen Dating Violence Awareness & Prevention Month.

-Your gifts help us help others in so many ways
+Your gifts help us help others in so many ways.

 Donate via Paypal

 PayPal – The safer, easier way to pay online!

 Donate by Mail

 Items we give to people throughout the year in our shelter & outreach locations:

 - Gift cards for gasoline, groceries, and general merchandise